-I also want to thank my sister Sarah, the most freaking incredible, powerful, and talented environmental land lawyer in Maine.
-Thanks for making Maine and the planet a better place every day and for being the left side brain to my right.
+I also want to thank my sister Sarah, for being the most freaking incredible, powerful, and talented environmental land lawyer in Maine.
+Thanks for making Maine and the planet a better place every day and for being the left-side brain to my right.

-Finally, I want to thank Cyrus, the boy: you are the only dog who could replace our dear Scout, who was so bright, well behaved, calm, sweet, and kind.
+Finally, I want to thank Cyrus, the boy: you are the only dog who could replace our dear Scout, who was bright, well-behaved, calm, sweet, and kind.
 Even though your personality is so different, you have reminded me that I really can create amongst chaos!

 As I am writing about a sense of place in Maine, and as a student at the University of Maine, I would like to recognize the Indigenous Peoples of Maine, the Wabanaki Confederacy.
 Learning about the Wabanaki and their history has enriched me as a person and given me a new perspective on the meaning of a sense of place.
 I hope that others take some time to listen to their stories as you discover Maine.